 Everyone dresses up as a witch for the day.
 The local people say it never, ever rains for the witch parade.
 True to form, last Sunday, the day remained gloriously hot and sunny.
 Sorcery!

 Once the witch horse riders clear the road and the parade gets underway, two marchers carry forward a large sign reading ‘In this village, there is witchcraft!’, and the first of many floats go past.
 They include a vast castle, which snagged on the bunting across the road one year.

 A huge variety of broomstick dancers, plague and pestilence victims, and all kinds of gnomes, witches and giants follow.
 There’s also a witches’ kitchen for concocting the most horrid spells.

 As the parade goes past, the witches (or villagers dressed up with very realistic stick-on pointy chins and noses) emit piercing cackles and shrieks and run back and forth, and sometimes into the crowd, poking the unwary with their broomsticks, and prodding children with long, dirty, gnarled fingers to either great delight or great horror!

-After the witch has been captured and sentenced, and the parade has ended with riders carrying huge broomsticks, the fun isn’t over yet – there’s still more events held later in the evening; music from different bands in the village square, and later, fireworks.
+After sentencing the witch, the parade ends with riders carrying huge broomsticks.
+But the fun isn’t over yet.
+There’s still more events held later in the evening.
+Later, there’s music from different bands in the village square and fireworks.

-The witches’ festival is held every two years on the last Sunday of July; the next one is on Sunday 31 July 2011, but you can visit Beselare and walk the Witches’ Path around the village in the anytime.
+The witches’ festival is held every two years on the last Sunday of July.
+But you can visit Beselare and walk the Witches’ Path around the village anytime.